Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 15 April 2026 18.11.19 UTC
+- WIB: Rabu, 15 April 2026 20.59.04 UTC
-- WITA: Rabu, 15 April 2026 19.11.19 UTC
+- WITA: Rabu, 15 April 2026 21.59.04 UTC
-- WIT: Rabu, 15 April 2026 20.11.19 UTC
+- WIT: Rabu, 15 April 2026 22.59.04 UTC

 Kutipan Inspiratif:
-"A poor man says work is life.
-A rich man says money is life.
-A lover says love is life but.
-I say my idiot friends are my life."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: friendship
+Kategori: motivational